hima-97/ECG-Arrhythmia-Classification/README.md

 These metrics provide a comprehensive view of the model's diagnostic capabilities in classifying arrhythmias from single-lead ECG data.

 This methodical and detailed approach ensures a seamless transition from raw ECG data acquisition to developing a proficient model capable of classifying different arrhythmias, thereby demonstrating the project's applicability in smart wearable technology for remote healthcare monitoring.

+### Data Exploration and Analysis
+For this project, the MIT-BIH Arrhythmia Database, sourced from Physionet.org, was meticulously selected.
+This dataset is a gold standard in cardiac arrhythmia research, thanks to its extensive collection of accurately annotated ECG recordings.

+The database comprises 48 half-hour excerpts from two-channel ambulatory ECG recordings, carefully curated from over 4000 long-term Holter recordings at the Beth Israel Hospital Arrhythmia Laboratory between 1975 and 1979.
+Each record encapsulates 30 minutes of ECG data, sampled at 360 Hz per lead, amounting to 648,000 data points per lead per recording.

+Recording Quality:
+The ECG equipment was battery-powered, minimizing 60 Hz noise typically introduced during recording.
+However, noise at 30 Hz, resulting from double-speed digitization during playback, was noted.

+Exclusion Criteria:
+Records 102, 104, 107, and 217, containing paced beats, were excluded in line with the AAMI recommended practice and similar studies.
+This exclusion led to a refined dataset of 44 records and 100,733 labeled heartbeats.

+File Structure:
+Each record includes:
+* Header file (.hea): Details the signal's attributes like format, type, and sample count.
+* Binary file (.dat): Contains the digitized ECG signal.
+* Annotation file (.atr): Houses expert annotations aligned with the R-wave peaks, ensuring accuracy for beat characterization.

+Annotation and Classification Focus:
+Expert Annotations: Two independent cardiologists annotated the heartbeats, providing high-reliability labels for each beat.
+Beat Classification: The heartbeats are classified into five categories based on the AAMI EC57 standard.
+* N (Normal Beat)
+* S (Supraventricular Ectopic Beat)
+* V (Ventricular Ectopic Beat)
+* F (Fusion Beat)
+* Q (Unknown Beat)

+For the purpose of this study, Fusion Beats (FB) and Unknown Beats (UB) were excluded, aligning with previous research paradigms.
+Consequently, the project zeroes in on classifying three critical beat types: Normal, Supraventricular, and Ventricular beats.

 ### Data Preprocessing
 The preprocessing phase is fundamental in transforming raw ECG data into a format suitable for machine learning algorithms.